Adibvafa/CodonTransformer/README.md

 ## Key Features
 - **CodonData** <br>
-Provides essential tools for preprocessing NCBI or Kazusa databases and managing codon-related data operations.
+Provides essential tools for preprocessing NCBI or Kazusa databases and preparing the data for training and inference of models.
 Includes functions for working with DNA sequences, protein sequences, and codon frequencies.

 - **CodonPrediction** <br>
 Responsible for tokenizing input, loading models, predicting DNA sequences, and providing helper functions for data processing.
 Includes tools for working with the BigBird transformer model, tokenization, and various codon optimization strategies.